r3w0p/bobocep/.github/pull_request_template.md

 ## Description

-Include a summary of the changes and the related issue.
+- Include a summary of the changes and the related issue.
-Include relevant motivation and context.
+- Include relevant motivation and context.
-List any dependencies that are required for this change.
+- List any dependencies that are required for this change.

 ## Issue

 Closes #(issue number)

 ## Change Type

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
 - [ ] Documentation update

 ## Testing

 Describe the tests that you ran to verify your changes.

 - [ ] Unit testing: _ of _ passed.